Since 2016 we have been upgrading all our street lights to greener, more energy efficient LED (light emitting diode)

 The council has welcomed public feedback on the 13,000 new LED lanterns installed.
 As part of the process, our engineers have been collating residents' concerns.

 Resolving evidenced problems is an important part of the project.
 Although compared to the size of the project the number of comments is small, we want to get things right for residents wherever we can.

 Reporting an issue

 Concerns about LED lighting should be reported to Customer Services.
 Please provide the location of the street light, along with your name, address and contact details.

 Second phase remedial work

-Once the installation phase is complete (by spring 2019) engineers will start a second phase of work to address the small number of residents’ comments about operational issues.
+Following the successful completion of the LED Replacement Scheme in March 2019, engineers have started a second phase of works to address the small number of residents’ comments about operational issues.

 Local wildlife habitats

 Our Highways Asset Management Team worked closely with our in-house biodiversity team to identify local bat habitats where street lighting exists.

 We have carried out an independent bat activity survey to make sure that identified areas are not adversely compromised by the project.

 Due to their inherent characteristics LED street lights are designed to emit light directionally far better than all the other types of street lights currently in use on the network.
 Therefore, the potential for any harmful effect on ecological sensitive habitats is not considered to be significant.